In Country Value Program (ICV)

 - Audited financial statements, prepared under IFRS and not older than two years from the certifying year and signed by a licensed auditor.

 - ICV certificate shall be obtained for each company’s license (legal entity).
 However, if a company has different branches in the same emirate with identical activities and ownership, then a combined ICV certificate will be issued.

 - For companies with manufacturing and commercial licenses, all the accounting records must be split between manufacturing and commercial activities; ICV will be issued for each license separately.

 - For companies that are less than 10 months old and do not have audited financial statements, management accounts for a period of 9 months can be used for ICV certification purposes.

-- How much does it cost to obtain an ICV certificate?
+How much does it cost to obtain an ICV certificate in UAE?